 -

-Focus on Technique: Choose challenging weights but with correct form for maximum results and minimal risk of injury.
+Focus on Technique: Choose a challenging weight, but maintain proper form to maximize results and minimize the risk of injury.

 -

-Frequency and Volume: Train large muscles 2–4 times/week, 3–5 sets x 6–12 reps, this formula is perfect for hypertrophy.
+Frequency and Volume: Train large muscle groups 2–4 times/week, 3–5 sets x 6–12 repetitions; this formula is perfect for hypertrophy.

 -

 For effective strength training, you'll need quality equipment.
-SVRG Hexa Dumbbells or SVRG Olympic Barbells and Weight Plates are essential investments for your weight progression.
-To support exercises like the bench press , an SVRG Gym Bench or Adjustable Gym Bench will be invaluable.
+SVRG Hexa Dumbbells or SVRG Olympic Barbell and Weight Plates are essential investments for your weight progression.
+To support exercises like bench press , the SVRG Gym Bench Yoru or an Adjustable Gym Bench will be very helpful.

 -

-Healthy Calorie Surplus: Add 200–400 kcal above your daily intake (TDEE) to support muscle building.
+- Healthy Calorie Surplus: Add 200–400 kcal above your daily needs (TDEE) to support muscle building.

 -